 Other Fruits That Are Safe To Eat for Your Dog

-Papaya isn’t the only fruit with health benefits for your canine companion.
-If your dog tends to turn up its nose at a treat that’s been offered many times before, or if you simply want to add variety to their diet, you can try these fruits as well:
+Pumpkin isn’t the only fruit with health benefits for your canine companion.
+If your dog tends to turn up its nose at a treat that’s been offered up too many times before, or if you simply want to add variety to their diet, you can try these fruits as well:

-Remember that grapes and raisins are never fruits you should feed your dog.
-These have particular enzymes in them that are toxic to dogs—avoid grapes and raisins around your dog like you avoid chocolate!
+Remember that grapes and raisins are never safe to feed your dog.
+These fruits have enzymes in them that are toxic to dogs—avoid leaving grapes and raisins out around your dog the same way you avoid leaving chocolate out around them.
 We have compiled a big list of all the fruits your dogs should eat here.

-Dogs can eat sweet potatoes and many other vegetables instead.
+Dogs can also eat sweet potatoes and many other vegetables.